China’s High-Speed Rail in Numbers: Connecting Cities, Transforming Lives

 The Jakarta-Bandung high-speed line in Indonesia has cut travel time from more than three hours to 46 minutes.
 And in Europe, the Hungary-Serbia Railway represents a milestone in aligning Chinese and European Union rail standards.

-Create More Convenient Life
+Create a More Convenient Life

-Now China’s high-speed trains allow passengers bring small dogs and cats.
+Now China’s high-speed trains allow passengers to bring small dogs and cats.
 The pilot service has been expanded to cover 38 high-speed train services across 25 stations along 8 high-speed rail lines.

 Written by Sha Liu, poster designed by Di Wang, additional reporting by Xinhua, China Daily and Ecns.cn.